-- 1. Exams will be drawn from the readings, class notes, and videos, and will be primarily multiple-choice and short answer. - 2.
-All exams must be taken on the day scheduled.
+- Exams will be drawn from the readings, class notes, and videos, and will be primarily multiplechoice.
+All exams will be given online via eLearn unless circumstances require a physical exam. - All exams must be taken on the day scheduled.
 If a student misses an exam due to illness the student should contact the instructor immediately upon his/her return to campus to schedule a makeup exam. - 3.
 No makeup exams will be given except in cases of documented personal illness or emergencies. - 4.
-Makeup exams must be completed within one week.
+Makeup exams must be completed within one week. - 5.
+Criteria for Oral Presentations (specific criteria checklist given in class)